-In Florida, the SITSA is made up of seven RITSAs that have boundaries coinciding with the FDOT District boundaries (Districts 4 and 6 were combined), including Florida's Turnpike Enterprise.
-Additionally, a statewide layer was added to include statewide services that are common to all Districts and/or managed by the FDOT Central Office.
-These eight components make up the SITSA.
-The most recent version of the SITSA and RITSAs can be obtained via the FDOT Traffic Engineering and Operations Office website located at:
+ITS architectures in Florida include seven RITSAs that have boundaries coinciding with the FDOT District boundaries (Districts 4 and 6 were combined), including Florida's Turnpike Enterprise.
+Additionally, a statewide ITS architecture (SITSA) was developed to include statewide services that are common to all Districts and/or managed by the FDOT Central Office.
+The most recent version of the SITSA and RITSAs can be obtained via the FDOT Traffic Engineering and Operations Office website located at: https://teo.fdot.gov/architecture/

-https://www.fdot.gov/traffic/ITS/Projects-Arch/SITSA.shtm

-For each RITSA, the baseline documentation to maintain includes (a) a hyperlinked website of the architecture, (b) customized service packages, and (c) an architecture summary document.
-If an update is found during annual reviews, the following components in a RITSA shall be updated, as needed:
+For each RITSA, the baseline documentation to maintain includes (a) a hyperlinked website of the architecture and associated database, (b) service packages, and (c) an architecture summary document.
+If an update is found during the assessment, the following components in a RITSA shall be considered for update, as needed:

-- A description of the region. - A list of stakeholders with existing or planned ITS elements in the region (or that communicate with or are serviced by ITS elements in the region). - Operational concepts for each stakeholder for all planned and existing ITS elements. - A list of stakeholder ITS elements (inventory). - A list of customized service packages. - Interfaces between stakeholder elements (information flows). - A list of agreements (existing or new) required for operation. - System functional requirements for each stakeholder ITS element (existing and planned). - Applicable ITS standards for the information flows (where available). - List of planned and existing ITS projects in the region. - Project sequencing required for implementation of planned systems
+- A description of the region. - A list of stakeholders with existing or planned ITS elements in the region (or that communicate with or are serviced by ITS elements in the region). - Operational concepts for each stakeholder for all planned and existing ITS elements. - A list of stakeholder ITS elements (inventory). - A list of service packages included in the RITSA. - Interfaces between stakeholder elements (information flows). - A list of agreements (existing or new) required for operation. - System functional requirements for each stakeholder ITS element (existing and planned). - Applicable ITS standards for the information flows (where available). - List of planned and existing ITS projects in the region. - Project sequencing required for implementation of planned systems. - Projects or services which connect to an adjacent RITSA.